sbt/website/src/reference/02-DetailTopics/05-Plugins-and-Best-Practices/03-Plugins-Best-Practices.md

 Users who have their build files in some package will not be able to use your plugin if it's defined in default (no-name) package.

-### Use tasks.
+### Use settings and tasks.
 Avoid commands.

 Your plugin should fit in naturally with the rest of the sbt ecosystem.
-The first thing you can do is to avoid defining [commands][Commands], and use [tasks][Tasks] and task-scoping instead (see below for more on task-scoping).
+The first thing you can do is to avoid defining [commands][Commands], and use settings and [tasks][Tasks] and task-scoping instead (see below for more on task-scoping).
 Most of the interesting things in sbt like
 `compile`, `test` and `publish` are provided using tasks.
 Tasks can take advantage of duplication reduction and parallel execution by the task engine.
-Tasks can be called from other tasks.
-Commands do not compose well.
 With features like [ScopeFilter][ScopeFilter], many of the features that previously required commands are now possible using tasks.

+Settings can be composed from other settings and tasks.
+Tasks can be composed from other tasks and input tasks.
+Commands, on the other hand, cannot be composed from any of the above.
+In general, use the minimal thing that you need.
+One legitimate use of commands may be using plugin to access the build definition itself not the code. sbt-inspectr was implemented using [a command][inspectr] before it became `insect tree`.

 ### Use `sbt.AutoPlugin`